-

 Why does UFV offer free Naloxone kits?

-The University of the Fraser Valley is providing free THN kits because opioids, including fentanyl, are available in the Fraser Valley, and there is a potential for an opioid overdose even in those who do not knowingly use opioids.
+The University of the Fraser Valley is providing free THN kits because BC is experiencing an overdose crisis.
 THN kits are provided to UFV faculty, students, and staff free of charge through the BC Centre for Disease Control.